 Why using green methanol?

 Instead of methanol the project will foster the adoption of green methanol (methanol produced by renewable sources, i.e. from agricultural and forestry residues, biogas, organic fraction of municipal solid wastes, synthesis of H2 produced from electrolytic processes and CO2 coming from carbon capture technologies).

 Furthermore, methanol is easy to store and handle, it is biodegradable and does not contain sulphur.
-Furthermore, methanol is liquid at environmental temperature and pressure so that it presents a good energy density (around 22 MJ/kg) and does not need cryogenic tanks for its storage like LNG.
+It is liquid at environmental temperature and pressure, it presents a good energy density (around 22 MJ/kg) and does not need cryogenic tanks for its storage like LNG.

 Reduction in primary energy use

 Reduction in use of carcinogenic, mutagenic and reprotoxic substances

 Reduction of greenhouse gas emissions

 "With LIFE OCEAN we are setting an important milestone in decarbonizing marine industry, paving the way for this future technology to spread to other types of vessels."Markus Wagner, Siemens Energy, Project Manager of LIFE OCEAN